 In a bowl mix together all the ingredients and toss well.

-‘Guacamole’ is a traditional Mexican dip, rich with avocado butter and whipped with salt, lime, garlic and chili.
+‘Guacamole’ is a traditional Mexican dip, rich with avocado butter and whipped with salt, lime, garlic and chilli.
 Make this delicious spread for bread instead of using mayonnaise as a bread spread.

-Mash the avocado lightly and add the chopped tomatoes, onions, green chili and chopped coriander.
+Mash the avocado lightly and add the chopped tomatoes, onions, green chilli and chopped coriander.
 Add salt and lemon juice and mix.

 Is Guacamole dip good for you?